The 2022 newsletter and brochure:

-Regular trash pickup is every Monday morning year round.
-Please place your trash in proper containers.
-Please note this service is not for vehicle parts, tires or construction debris.
+Regular trash pickup is every Monday morning.
+Please place your trash in proper containers and place by the street Sunday evening.
+Please note this service is not for vehicle parts, tires, yard waste or construction debris.
 Disposal of these items is still the responsibility of the individual property owner.

 As of January 1, 2011, the Delaware Solid Waste Authority ordered the Sussex County landfill to stop taking yard waste.
 Yard waste is defined as “all plant materials resulting from lawn maintenance and landscaping activities.
 These include grass clippings, leaves, prunings, brush, shrubs, garden materials, Christmas trees and tree limbs up to 4 inches in diameter”.
 Remember, yard waste can no longer be co-mingled with regular trash.
 Residents are encouraged to compost their yard waste and are reminded that it is illegal to dispose of it on the dunes or in the marsh.

-If mosquitoes are unbearable in your part of town, please contact Councilperson Jack Gingrich at: (302) 265-2258 or email@example.com and leave a message with your Slaughter Beach address and telephone number.
-He will contact Mosquito Control to request spraying.
+If mosquitoes are unbearable in your part of town, please contact Kathy Lock (302)-422-5234 or Bob Wood (302) 228-2374 and leave a message with your Slaughter Beach address and telephone number.
+They will contact Mosquito Control to request spraying.
 Once contacted, a Mosquito Control representative will be sent to determine if spraying is necessary.
 If warranted, it may take up to a week before the spraying is done.
 Also, please keep in mind that Slaughter Beach has mosquitoes and we’re asking that you report only higher than normal populations.